CliveMlt/Malta-Car-Registration-Tax-Calculator/README.md

 # Malta-Car-Registration-Tax-Calculator

-Welcome to the Vehicle Registration Tax Calculator for Malta!
+Welcome to the Malta Car Registration Tax Calculator!
 This script calculates the registration tax based on various parameters including CO2 emissions, vehicle length, registration value, and Euro Standard.

 ## Features